 Table of Contents

-Concept 2 air rowers are hands-down the most popular rowers right now (and for the last several years).
-Unlike some cardio equipment, rowing can be be done intensely enough for high intensity interval training, or at a more moderate pace for steady cardio.
+Concept2 air rowers have been the most popular rowers for many years.
+Unlike some cardio machines, rowing can be done intensely enough for high intensity interval training, or at a more moderate pace for steady cardio.
 Rowing is a movement that works most major muscle groups in your body, unlike running or bike riding.

 |Model A||1981-1986||None||Exposed flywheel, no drag adjustment.
 Primitive, but still usable if you’re desperate.|